tmsmr/braindump/README.md

 Initially i wanted to name the command/executable `brain` - but i kept typing `brian` accidentally...
 As well i found it cocky to introduce a command named `brain`.
 Besides that, i think Brian is a nice name.

 ## Usage
-- Normally you don't need to do anything before you start.
+- Normally you don't need to do anything before you can start using this.
 The configuration should be created with default values.
-Just write down your first thing you want to remember with:
+Just write down the first thing you want to remember with:

 ```
 ➜  ~ brian dump